vonBohlen/Game-2D/md/GettingStarted.md

 }
 ```

-To actually use this game object, we need to set its hitbox.
+To actually use this game object, we need to set its hitbox. \
-<p>Game2D uses the Rectangle class of Java awt as hitboxes, therefore we can simply add:</p>
+Game2D uses the Rectangle class of Java awt as hitboxes, therefore we can simply add:

 ```java
 Rectangle hitbox = new Rectangle(0, 0, 40, 40); // x, y, width, height